 Law Centres Network

-Law Centres are charities which offer legal advice, casework and representation to individuals and groups within their local communities.
-Law Centres Network itself does not give advice, but can help you find your nearest Law Centre.
+Law Centres are charities which give legal advice, do casework and represent people and groups.
+Use the Law Centres Network website to find your nearest Law Centre.

 - Telephone (general enquiries no advice): 020 3637 1330

 - Address: Law Centres Network, Floor 1, Tavis House, 1-6 Tavistock Square, London WC1H 9NA

 LawWorks is a charity in England and Wales.
 They connect volunteer lawyers to people who can’t pay lawyers and don’t get legal aid.

 - Email: query form online (general enquiries, no advice)

 - Address: Law Works, DX 115, 50-52 Chancery Lane, London, WC2A 1HL

 Advocate represents people for free.
 They help people who are not eligible for legal aid and cannot afford lawyers.
 However, you must first be referred to Advocate to get representation.
 A referrer could be a lawyer, MP or advice agency (Citizens Advice Bureau or Law Centre).